-Spanning 3,000 miles of Washington State’s saltwater shoreline, the Maritime Washington National Heritage Area (NHA) recognizes our state’s unique and diverse maritime culture.
+Spanning 3,000 miles of Washington State’s saltwater shoreline, the Maritime Washington National Heritage Area recognizes our state’s unique and diverse maritime culture.
 This new designation supports our coastal communities in celebrating, maintaining, and sharing their water-based stories.
-Throughout 2021, we’re working with local organizations and residents to chart a course for the heritage area.
-Here’s how you can get involved:

-During the winter and spring of 2021, we held a series of workshops, focus groups, surveys, and other public engagement activities to help determine the direction and priorities of the Maritime Washington NHA.
-Hundreds of Washingtonians helped determine the future of this new heritage area by sharing their thoughts and ideas about the past, present, and future of our state’s saltwater shorelines.
-Through this public input, we learned more about what makes our shores and waterways unique, the threats and opportunities facing our shorelines, and how this new heritage area can support communities and Tribes in maintaining and sharing their unique maritime heritage.
+During the winter and spring of 2021, we held a series of workshops, focus groups, surveys, and other public engagement activities to help determine the direction and priorities of Maritime Washington.
+Hundreds of Washingtonians helped determine the future of this new National Heritage Area by sharing their thoughts and ideas about the past, present, and future of our state’s saltwater shorelines.
+Through this public input, we learned more about what makes our shores and waterways unique, the threats and opportunities facing our shorelines, and how this new program can support communities and Tribes in maintaining and sharing their unique maritime heritage.
 For a snapshot of what we learned, check out this overview:

-Over the coming months, the heritage area planning team will use this input to create a management plan for the Maritime Washington National Heritage Area, which will serve as a framework for how we’ll work together to celebrate, maintain, and share our state’s unique maritime places and heritage.
-Later this year, we look forward to sharing a draft of the management plan with you for your further input.
+The Maritime Washington planning team used this input to create a Management Plan for the Maritime Washington National Heritage Area, which will serve as a framework for how we’ll work together to celebrate, maintain, and share our state’s unique maritime places and heritage.